DefangLabs/defang-docs/docs/tutorials/monitoring-your-services.md

 # Monitoring Your Services

+This page will show you how to monitor your service status and logs in Defang.

 ## Status

 When deploying to Playground, you can monitor your service status from the [Defang Portal](https://portal.defang.dev).